 - Garnish: grated nutmeg

-Add all ingredients into a shaker and vigorously dry-shake (without ice).
+Add the Irish whiskey, sweet vermouth, simple syrup, allspice liqueur and egg to a shaker and vigorously dry-shake (without ice).

 Garnish with grated nutmeg.